As an affiliate, we earn from qualifying purchases made on our website.

-The second thing was that it didn’t hold a charge as good and had to be charged after every round.
-Not a huge deal but a bit of an inconvenience.
+The second thing was that it didn’t hold a charge as well and had to be charged after every round.
+Not a huge deal, but a bit of an inconvenience.

 Lastly, it doesn’t act as a GPS like the Live system.
 This was the big downside for me because you’d have to go out and spend another hundred bucks (or more) on a GPS unit.

 This is a shot-tracking system that comes with a sensor for your club, a GPS watch, and is currently priced at around $100.
 It used to be about double the price so it could be a good option for someone who’s tighter on a budget.

 The GPS watch will tell you the distance to the front, middle, and back of the green as well as hazards.
 It just gives you the basic numbers but you won’t be able to see an overview of the hole on your watch.

 The club sensors will record how far you hit each club, how many fairways you hit, and where your common miss was and will send this info to the app on your phone.

 In our opinion, the Shot Scope is a fairly decent GPS but there are better options out there at this price.
 I like the quality and design of the Arccos system better and that’s why I’d go for that.

 The first thing I didn’t like about it was that the watch was pretty big and bulky.